Framework

 Economic Capital

 Resources structured for durability rather than speed.
-This includes financial assets, income systems, and ownership models designed to survive volatility, not just exploit growth cycles.
+Financial assets, income systems, and ownership models designed to survive volatility — not just exploit growth cycles.

 Human Capital